bolinocroustibat/animated-background/README.md

 ## Getting Started

 Place your images in the "images" folder.
 Prefer very small GIF or PNG image files.
-Configuration is to be made in a JSON file.
-Follow the syntax of the example "config_bg_test.json" with the right paths to your images.
+Configuration is to be made in a JSON file, in which you follow the syntax of the example "config_bg_test.json" with the right paths to your images.
 Call your configuration file after JQuery and Velocity:

 ```